y-miyazaki/vscode-remote-development-terraform-azure/README.md

 ## Overview

-This repository used VSCode Remote Development and install Terraform/Azure CLI/kubectl/helm/istio/stern
+This repository used VSCode Remote Development and install Terraform/Azure CLI
 ## Description

 ### create devcontainer